sushilcmd/webServicesInR/README.md

 ```

-### For better understanding you can go through service.R code, in which 3-4 services are written.
+### For better understanding you can go through webService.R code.